About the Project:

 Over the next 20 years, the solar PV system, which will be installed by Aurora Energy, will avoid the consumption of 2,854,054 kWh of energy not sourced from the local utility provider, mitigating 2,023 metric tons of carbon dioxide, greenhouse gas emissions.
 These energy savings will lead to a projected savings of $105,868 over 20 years in reduced electricity bills for the church.

-The project will be financed through a 20-year power purchase agreement between Skyview Ventures and River Road UU Church.
-River Road UU Church signed a Power Purchase Agreement, or “PPA,” with the owner and developer of the solar system, Skyview Ventures.
+The project will be financed through a 20-year power purchase agreement between Skyview Ventures and River Road UU Congregation.
+River Road UU Congregation signed a Power Purchase Agreement, or “PPA,” with the owner and developer of the solar system, Skyview Ventures.
 The selected solar installer, Aurora Energy, is under an Equipment, Procurement, and Construction (EPC) agreement with Skyview Ventures for the installation of the solar PV system.

 Montgomery County Green Bank’s Role